-The Philadelphia Bar Foundation funds nearly 40 legal aid nonprofits, all of whom are doing incredible work in Philadelphia & PA for the communities they serve.
-Our bi-weekly news round-ups highlights their recent activities:
+The Philadelphia Bar Foundation funds nearly 40 legal aid nonprofits, all of whom are doing incredible work in Philadelphia and across Pennsylvania for the communities they serve.
+Our bi-weekly news round-ups highlight their recent activities:

 12/03/19 - Women’s Law Project filed a joint brief to urge the Supreme Court to strike down a Louisiana law that requires doctors who perform abortions to have admitting privileges at local hospitals.

 12/01/19 - Lawyers from AIDS Law Project of Pennsylvania have filed a lawsuit against SunRay Drugs for exposing the confidential health information of a Pennsylvania woman.

 11/27/19 - Community Legal Services of Philadelphia submitted testimony to the City Committee on Finance in support of a bill that seeks to increase the amount of the local wage tax refund available for low-income workers.